Python List Index Function

 Index of Apple from position 2 = 4

 Although, the first occurrence of the item “Apple” is 0, however, as we provided start index 2 so the index function started searching the list from the second item.
-Therefore, we got the result 4 which is the second occurrence of the “Apple”.

 The example of start and end indices

-Not only you may provide the starting position but to limit the searching a list, you may also specify ending index.
-If both arguments (start and end) are given then index function searches the value within that limit.
+Not only you may provide the starting position but to limit the searching a list, you may also specify the ending index.

-If that searched item even exists in the given list but it is beyond the given limit then ValueError occurs.
+If that searched item even exists in the given list but is beyond the given limit then ValueError occurs.

 The example below shows using the start and end arguments: